Moonstroke/Once/README.md

 ## Features

-The class provided in `StableField`, a generic container for a value that can be initialized only once.
+The project provides the class `StableField`, a generic container for a value that can be initialized only once.
 It defines a setter, which throws a runtime exception the second (and later) time it is called, a getter, which throws an exception if the setter has not been called beforehand, as well as non-throwing counterparts for both methods.

 The class also overrides the `Object` methods `hashCode`, `equals` and `toString`. `hashCode` returns the contained object's hash code (or `0` if it